 Radon mitigation systems work by overpowering the natural vacuum under the home and providing an alternative route for radon.
-Sealing cracks in the foundation or around piping will not lower radon levels and mitigate the problem.
+Sealing cracks in the foundation or around piping will not reduce radon levels and mitigate the problem.

-Radon systems costs $500 to $2,500, depending on the type and design of the home, according to CDPHE.
+Radon systems cost $500 to $2,500, depending on the type and design of the home, according to CDPHE.
 Some federal programs might be able to help fund radon reduction in homes for limited-income families.
 The CDPHE also has a low-income radon mitigation assistance program for homeowners.

 Can I mitigate radon myself?